 Say goodbye to all and any raw edges in your projects!

 Flat-felled seams are great and strong seams that will look good both from the front and the back.
 If you're new to flat-felled seams, you might be surprised how easy these are.
-See the steps and fast-forward to a polished and neat seam edges - cheers to all your future sewing projects!
+The great thing about a flat felled seam?
+No raw edges – not on the front or the back!

 Flat Felled Seam Tutorial